A COVID-19 Vaccine May Be Only 50% Effective. Is That Good Enough?

 As we get closer to a COVID-19 vaccine, it's exciting to imagine a day when the virus is gone.
 But a vaccine will not be a magic bullet.
 In fact, it may be only about 50% effective.

 Dr. Anthony Fauci, chief of the National Institute of Health and Infectious Disease, has tried to set realistic expectations when discussing the importance of a vaccine.
 "We don't know yet what the efficacy might be.
 We don't know if it will be 50% or 60%," Fauci said during a Brown University event in August.

-I'd like it to be 75% or more," Fauci said, but he acknowledged that may not be realistic.
+"I'd like it to be 75% or more," Fauci said, but he acknowledged that may not be realistic.

-Meanwhile, the Food and Drug Administration has said that once a vaccine is shown to be safe and at least 50% effective it could be approved for use in the U.S.
+The Food and Drug Administration has said that once a vaccine is shown to be safe and at least 50% effective, it could be approved for use in the U.S.

 So what does 50% efficacy mean?

-"When we talk 'vaccine effectiveness,' what we're talking about is, 'How effective was the vaccine at preventing actual disease,' " explains scientist L.J.
+"When we talk 'vaccine effectiveness,' what we're talking about is, 'How effective was the vaccine at preventing actual disease?' " explains scientist L.J.
 Tan, chief strategist of the nonprofit Immunization Action Coalition.

 In other words, Tan says, "If you vaccinate 100 people, 50 people will not get disease."